 If a specific educational need is highlighted, a 'My Plan' may be put in place.

 These will be written with the parents, child and class teacher.
-These identify clear SMART targets to be supported in class and though clearly defined interventions.
-These will be regularly reviewed (usually every half term) even as part of the ongoing assess, plan, do review cycle.
+These identify clear SMART targets to be supported in class and through clearly defined interventions.
+Teachers will regularly review these targets and update or amend as necessary as part of our ongoing assess, plan, do review cycle.
+Parents will meet with the SENCo and class teacher three times a year to discuss their child's progress.